mohamad-liyaghi/Tsuna-Streaming/backend/docs/apps/contents.md

 ### BaseContentManager
 The `BaseContentManager` is a manager class that provides a method for querying published content objects.
 It includes the following method:
 - `published()`: Returns a queryset of published content objects.

+## Serializers

+### ContentDetailMethodSerializer
+The `ContentSerializer` is a base serializer which provides following fields:
+- `viewers_count`: The number of viewers of the content.
+- `content_type_id`: The content type id of the content's model

 ## Views